 A central requirement of the HBRA is that all new home builders in Maryland, except for those home builders that build exclusively in Montgomery County, register with the Unit.
 The Home Builder Registration Unit was created by the HBRA to administer and enforce the Act.
 A special fund was created to fund the Unit's activities, which is paid for through the collection of registration fees.
 The HBRA sets the initial registration fee paid by builders at \$800 for a two-year registration.
 The Act further provides for renewal fees for an additional two-year period of \$400 for builders who were issued 10 or fewer building permits during the preceding year; \$800 for builders who were issued 11 to 74 permits during the preceding year; and \$1,200 for builders who were issued 75 or more permits during the preceding year.
 HBRA §4.5-203, §4.5-303, §4.5-305.
-The Division's costs for the Unit include salary, benefits, and administrative costs for a ten person unit: production and distribution of the consumer education pamphlet; continued maintenance of the website and data systems; and perhaps most importantly, enforcement costs.
-The Unit's ten positions include: a Director/Assistant Attorney General, an Assistant Attorney General who oversees the registration of sales representatives and cases involving the Home Builder Guaranty Fund, an Administrator who oversees builder registration, an Administrator who oversees new home warranty security plans and builder compliance with deposit protection laws, an Administrator who oversees registration of sales representatives and administration of the Home Builder Guaranty Fund, a Staff Attorney responsible for assisting with litigation, two Investigators, and two Secretaries.
+The Division's costs for the Unit include salary, benefits, and administrative costs for a ten-person unit: production and distribution of the consumer education pamphlet; continued maintenance of the website and data systems; and perhaps most importantly, enforcement costs.
+The Unit's ten positions include: a Director/Assistant Attorney General, an Assistant Attorney General who handles cases involving enforcement actions against home builders, a Staff Attorney who is responsible for cases involving the Home Builder Guaranty Fund, an Administrator who oversees registration of builders and sales representatives, an Administrator who oversees new home warranty security plans and builder compliance with deposit protection laws, an Administrator who oversees the administration of the Home Builder Guaranty Fund, two Investigators, and two Secretaries.